My Linux preferences

 Before anyone starts wondering what kind of shit I use my T470 for, I shall be listing what I use it for, sorted by importance from the highest priority.

-- As a self‐admitted Windows double dipper, GUI is a must for me.
+- As a self‐admitted Windows user, GUI is a must for me.
 I will not mind using terminal, but only for as long as required and for certain tasks where GUI is not the most practical approach (like updates).

 - Personal data management (music, videos, pictures, etc.).
-USB and a fully functional file manager is mandatory for this operation.
+USB (with read/write access) and a fully functional file manager is mandatory for this operation.

 - Site writing, which required a single text editor.
 Though Geany ended up ruining every other text editors for me.